The Lego Movie 2: The Second Part: Marketing and release

 The marketing campaign for The Lego Movie 2: The Second Part cost $100 million.
 Promotional partners included Chevrolet, Chiquita, McDonald's, Discover Card, and Turkish Airlines.
 Like The Lego Movie, Lego released a number of building toy sets based on scenes from The Lego Movie 2.
 Warner Bros. released a Christmas-styled short film, Emmet's Holiday Party, in December 2018.
 The Lego Movie 2 Videogame was released in February 2019 on multiple platforms.

 The Lego Movie 2: The Second Part premiered on February 2, 2019, at the Regency Village Theatre in Los Angeles.
-It was originally scheduled for general release in the United States on May 26, 2017, but the film was pushed back to May 18, 2018, and later to February 8, 2019.
-The film was released one day earlier in Denmark.
+It was initially scheduled for release in the United States on May 26, 2017, but was later pushed back to May 25, 2018, then moved up to May 18, 2018, and finally pushed back to February 8, 2019.
+The film was released one day prior in Denmark.

+Home media

 Warner Bros.
 Home Entertainment released The Lego Movie 2: The Second Part for digital download on April 16, 2019, and on DVD, Blu-ray and 4K formats on May 7.
 Physical copies contain behind-the-scenes featurettes, audio commentary, deleted scenes, and the short Emmet's Holiday Party.

 Reception

 Box office

-The Lego Movie 2: The Second Part grossed $105.8 million in the United States and Canada and $86.5 million in other territories, for a worldwide total of $192.5 million.
+The Lego Movie 2: The Second Part grossed $105.9 million in the United States and Canada and $93.6 million in other territories, for a worldwide total of $199.6 million.
+It is considered the franchise's second box-office disappointment, following The Lego Ninjago Movie (2017).

-The Lego Movie 2 was released with What Men Want, Cold Pursuit, and The Prodigy on February 8, 2019.
-It earned $8.5 million on its first day, including $1.5 million from Thursday night previews.
-The film debuted earning $34.1 million from 4,303 theaters, but its opening was lower than The Lego Movie by 50 percent.
+In the United States and Canada, The Lego Movie 2 was released with What Men Want, Cold Pursuit, and The Prodigy on February 8, 2019, and was projected to gross $50–55 million from 4,276 theaters in its opening weekend.
+However, after making $8.5 million on its first day, including $1.5 million from Thursday night previews, weekend projections were lowered to $31 million.
+The film debuted earning $34.1 million from 4,303 theaters, finishing first at the box office and making it a higher opening than The Lego Ninjago Movie by 69%, but was lower than The Lego Movie by 50% and The Lego Batman Movie by 35% as well as second-worst opening of the franchise.
 Deadline Hollywood attributed the low opening to franchise fatigue due to the release of two spin-offs prior to The Lego Movie 2, as well as Warner Bros. promoting the film using similar marketing tactics from the first film, leading audiences to assume the sequel as derivative and indistinguishable from its predecessor.
+The Lego Movie 2: The Second Part completed its theatrical run in the United States and Canada on May 9, 2019.